UT San Antonio

 Transfusion Medicine Fellowship

 At UHS, annually, over 18,000 red cell units, 8,000 plasma units and 4,000 platelet doses are transfused.
 In addition, Transfusion medicine oversees the therapeutic apheresis program, where over 400 therapeutic apheresis procedures and red cell exchanges are performed annually for various diseases.
 The hospital based donor services collects whole blood and apheresis-based allogeneic blood products from over 5,000 donors annually.
-A fellowship-affiliated hospital located across the street from the primary site (South Texas Veterans Health Care System) is a national referral center for bone marrow transplantation.
+A fellowship-affiliated hospital located across the street from the primary site (Multispecialty and Research Hospital) is a center for bone marrow transplantation.
 Exposure to the operations of a larger scale donor center, donor infectious disease testing and allogeneic tissue is provided at the subsidiaries of BioBridge Global, which is located 5 miles from the primary site.
-Paternity testing experience is obtained through the DNA reference laboratory located in San Antonio.

 Requirements: ACGME accredited residency completion with Board eligibility or certification in clinical pathology, internal medicine, pediatrics or other related fields.